 The record number of ascents, 21, is held by two Sherpas called Apa and Phurba Tashi.
 The record number of ascents for a foreigner is held by British mountaineer Kenton Cool, who has summitted on 11 occasions.

 The 13 year old American Jordan Romero is the youngest person to have reached the summit, with the 80 year old Yuichiro Miura from Japan being the oldest.

 The summit has also been achieved by a number of people suffering from disabilities: blind climber Eik Wihenmayer summitted in 2001; and double amputees Mark Inglis and Sudarshan Gautam reached the top in 2006 and 2013 respectively.

-In total, 284 people have died climbing Mount Everest.
+In total, 288 people have died climbing Mount Everest as of December 2017.

 Avalanche casualties make up a significant proportion of this figure: 19 people perished in the April 2015 Nepal earthquake, which triggered a massive avalanche on Everest, and 16 died on 18 April 2014 following a serac collapse on the mountain’s west shoulder.
 Avalanches in 2012 and 2013 claimed nine and four lives respectively.

 Bad weather is another cause of death, with eight people dying when they became stuck high on the mountain during a blizzard on the mountain between 10-11 May 1996 (the subject of the book Into Thin Air and the 2015 feature film Everest).